First observation of degradation of confinement and reversal of plasma flow due to broken confinement magnetic field

 This research was led by Yoshiaki Ohtani of National Institutes for Quantum Science and Technology (QST) with the cooperation of a research group led by Kenji Tanaka of the National Institute for Fusion Science (NIFS) and Yasuhiro Suzuki of NIFS (currently Hiroshima University), Mike Sanders of Eindhoven University of Technology, and Takahiro Bando of QST (currently Toyohashi University of Technology).

-This research result was published in Nuclear Fusion, a journal of the International Atomic Energy Agency, on February 12, 2021.
+This research result was published on February 12, 2021 in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency.